 If you sell a product and/or service (other than the products and/or services mentioned below) and you can provide quality, reliability, competency in superior products and/or services at a reasonable price, then we would like to talk to you.

 Provide a concise one page capabilities statement to David Paveglio, Deputy PPM Manager at email@example.com detailing the type(s) of small business you are, the products and/or services you would like to sell and justification of why you should be considered as a supplier to Brookhaven.

 Our Buyers WANT to buy from small businesses because:

 We RARELY, if ever, buy these products and/or services on the open market:

 These services are provided in-house or procured from other government agencies, as required by law.

 Presently, the following product/service areas are highly competitive and Brookhaven has many existing small business services for them:

-You must first submit a pre-qualification proposal to be considered for any construction contracts.
-But before doing this, contact one of our construction Contracts Specialists (for example: Philip Gardner at 631-344-5475) to learn when the next review of new applications will take place.
+Contact one of our construction Contracts Specialists (for example: Philip Gardner at 631-344-5475) to learn when the next review of new applications will take place.